JayneValverde/Challenge-1/README.md

 *Changed all non-semantic elements to semantic elements to clearly defines its content.

-*Alt attributes were added to meet the requirements of web accessibility.
+*Alt attributes were added to all images to meet the requirements of web accessibility.

 *Cleaned up unnecessary class selectors by using the same class selectors for elements that shared the same attributes.